SanitaVucane/Analysis-of-Smartphone-images-in-RGB-colour-system/README.md

-Project name: Analysis of smartphone images for the determination of total phenols
+Project name: Analysis of smartphone images for the determination of total phenols in Vegetable oils

 Analysis of smartphone images for the determination of total phenols in RGB colour system.